Clinical trials

 Structure of clinical trials

-Clinical testing of a new medicine is highly regulated and is structured systematically.
-Development takes place in phases.
-Phase 1 is human pharmacology ‒ basic factors such as toxicity and how the body takes up, distributes and eliminates the medicine the body.
+Phase 1 is human pharmacology ‒ basic factors such as toxicity and how the body metabolises the medicine in the body.
 Healthy volunteers often take part in such studies as trial subjects, but patients may also participate.
-It is common to pay a fee to healthy volunteers for their participation in these types of studies.
+It is common to pay a fee to healthy volunteers for their participation in these types of studies (See also: Payment of research subjects).
 Some phase 1 studies may entail an unknown risk, others are more likely to entail discomfort than risk.
+Such studies often include 100 people.

 Challenges of commissioned research

-As previously mentioned, clinical trials usually take the form of commissioned research.
 In order to implement the studies, the companies must establish contact with competent personnel in hospitals or in general practice.
-It is important for the companies that the project manager completes his/her part of the work on schedule and with a high degree of precision in relation to the research protocol.
-To check that the studies are properly conducted, it is a requirement that the patients consent to both the pharmaceutical firm and the regulatory authorities having access to confidential data in their patient records.
+It is important for the companies that the principal investigator completes their part of the work on schedule and with a high degree of precision in relation to the research protocol.
+To check that the studies are properly conducted, it is a requirement that the patients consent to both the pharmaceutical company and the regulatory authorities having access to confidential data in their patient records.
 In practice this may mean disclosure of large parts of the records because relevant information is not always gathered in one place.
-However, monitoring is an important aspect of GCP (Good Clinical Practice).
+However, monitoring, i.e., ongoing verification that all aspects of the study are conducted as planned, is an important aspect of GCP (Good Clinical Practice).

-Control groups: placebo, best available treatment or other alternatives?
+Control groups: Placebo, best available treatment or other alternatives?

-Control groups should be included in clinical trials to increase the certainty that the effect of the drug has been measured, and not other factors such as the natural course of the disease or the patient's or therapist's expectations.
+Control groups should be included in clinical trials to increase the certainty that the effect of the drug has been measured, and not other factors such as the natural course of the disease or the patient’s or therapist’s expectations.
 The pharmaceutical regulatory authorities, particularly the US Food and Drug Administration (FDA), which exercises considerable global influence, generally wants documentation that the new drug is superior to a placebo.
 Demonstrating that the new drug is superior to a placebo will require fewer patients than showing that it is better than existing treatment.
 Supported by the Declaration of Helsinki, clinicians are more concerned with whether new treatment is better than existing treatment.
-The requirement by the pharmaceutical regulatory authorities for placebo-controlled studies may come into conflict with the requirement of the Declaration of Helsinki for best available treatment, given that the pharmaceutical industry is most comfortable with placebo-controlled studies.
-In recent years, the choice of control groups has taken prominence as a significant ethical and scientific issue.
-The European Medicines Agency has published guidelines stating that research design should be modified to offset ethical objections (see EMEA ICH Topic E 10: Choice of control group in clinical trials).
-Another challenge associated with some clinical trials is that patients are taken off well-regulated treatment before they embark on a new study.
-There may also be other deviations from general clinical practice in trial protocols.

 Globalisation